Cooper's hawk: Behavior

-The Cooper's hawk is a typical Accipiter in all respects.
-This species tends to be active earlier in the morning than sharp-shinned hawks and Eurasian sparrowhawks (Accipiter nisus) and is generally much more likely to be active in the morning than in the afternoon.
+Cooper's hawk is a typical Astur in all respects.
+This species tends to be active earlier in the morning than sharp-shinned hawks and is generally much more likely to be active in the morning than in the afternoon.
 These hawks may readily take to conifers to roost, generally sleeping with their heads tucked in.
 During daylight hours, they tend to preen while sitting on a perch about 11 times a day, and may take about 1–20 minutes to do so.
 When attaining water to drink, Cooper's hawks appear to prefer to come to relatively secluded waterways.
 In more arid regions, Cooper's hawks may seek out artificial bodies of water to drink from (especially in passage).
 Although a rare behavior, there are now several records of juvenile hawks of the species proning wherein they lie on their backs along a branch (or rarely the ground), apparently as a form of sunning.
 Cooper's hawks may come to walk on ground to gather nesting materials as well as to hunt.
 Cooper's hawks have a well-developed muscle mass that powers their flight, especially helping with acceleration during hunts and when carrying heavy prey.
 However, some other non-raptorial birds may have similar muscularity relative to their mass, such as the Canada goose (Branta canadensis) and even pied-billed grebes (Podilymbus podiceps), and these ample muscle masses may be correlated with migratory (rather than hunting) behavior.
 Cooper's hawks have been recorded as engaging in an exaggerated, nighthawk-like flight in non-courtship circumstances, such as during migration or by recent fledglings.
 During the late nesting stage, parent Cooper's hawks were recorded during daylight in Utah to engage in soaring flight 8.4% for males and 8.1% of the time for females with a further 6.4% and 2.8% of the time in different kinds of flights, perching the remainder of the time (about 2–6 minutes at each perch interspersed with brief flights).
 Another study found 13.7% and 10.7% of daylight at this later breeding stage to be in flight, the rest of time perching, with occasional inactive perching spells of around 15–40 minutes.
 However, that inactivity could last up to 5 hours during heavy rainfall.
 Breeding adults generally engage in agonistic behavior when an interloper of their sex is present; 11 responses showed that males responses consisted 64% of the provocations, 9% of the time by females and both members 27% of the time.
 Frequent aggressive interactions were recorded between females, often yearling and second year vs older females.
-The Cooper's hawk's threat display appears to consist of them lowering their heads, raising their "crest" (capital tract), stretching out their wings, spreading the tail and engaging in vocalizations.
+Cooper's hawk's threat display appears to consist of them lowering their heads, raising their "crest" (capital tract), stretching out their wings, spreading the tail and engaging in vocalizations.
 Stress levels, as indicated by a study of corticosterone levels, were considered quite high when hawks are being handled by researchers, particularly in males (indicating that they experience higher levels of stress than females).
-The Cooper's hawk is subject to frequent mobbing by various birds and some mammals, with good cause, but evidence shows that even main prey types like jays will sometimes shy away from engaging in full-fledged mobbing of a Cooper's, perhaps due to the risk in closely approach this very agile predator, which can in an instant suddenly turn and kill a member of the mob.
+Cooper's hawk is subject to frequent mobbing by various birds and some mammals, with good cause, but evidence shows that even main prey types like jays will sometimes shy away from engaging in full-fledged mobbing of a Cooper's, perhaps due to the risk in closely approaching this very agile predator, which can in an instant suddenly turn and kill a member of the mob.
 Therefore, less dangerous hawks such as Buteos are mobbed more vigorously than the more dangerous Cooper's.
 Many potential prey will confine their response to a hawk of this species to vocal scolding and/or attempt escape before an attack occurs.